awsdocs/amazon-sagemaker-developer-guide/doc_source/geospatial-getting-started.md

 This guide demonstrates how to complete the necessary steps to satisfy the prerequisites for using SageMaker geospatial capabilities\.

-To use SageMaker geospatial you need to have an AWS account\.
+To use SageMaker geospatial capabilities you need to have an AWS account\.
 If you already have an AWS account, skip this step\.

 ## Sign up for an AWS account<a name="sign-up-for-aws"></a>